owaits/ScreenMonkey.Help/start/gettingStarted.md

 Optionally you can change the name, add effects, add transitions, cue in/out points, add scheddule and edit links by right clicking on the clip thumbnail in the panel.

 ## Running the Show
-1. Left click the desired clip using the mouse and its border will turn purple to indicate it is live.
+- Left click the desired clip using the mouse and its border will turn purple to indicate it is live.

 ![](../images/Dashboard-PowerPointSlot.PNG)

-2. To play another clip, left click to select that clip.
+- To play another clip, left click to select that clip.

-3. To clear the active clip, left click 'Clear Layer' in the top left of the dashboard.
+- To clear the active clip, left click 'Clear Layer' in the top left of the dashboard.

 ![](../images/Dashboard-ClearLayer1.PNG)

-4. To advance a PowerPoint slide left click on the clip panel using the mouse or use the left and right arrow keys.
+- To advance a PowerPoint slide left click on the clip panel using the mouse or use the left and right arrow keys.

 ## Next Steps
+All functions of Screen Monkey are documented in this online help document.
+Continue to a description of the [main window](../reference/mainWindow.md) or read about the many [types of clips available](../reference/clipTypes/clipTypes.md).

+To discuss and share Screen Monkey shows with other users and the developers join the [Screen Monkey Facebook Group](https://www.facebook.com/Screen-Monkey-138931966146473).

 There are as many ways to use Screen Monkey as you can dream up.
-So that you can get started, three possible uses are outlined in this section.
+To help get started here are some example shows.

 - [Church Service](UsingForAChurchService.md)
 - [Concert](UsingForAConcert.md)
 - [Conference](UsingForAConference.md)
 - [TV Station](UsingForTV.md)

-## Further Reading
-All functions of Screen Monkey are documented in this online help document.
-Continue to a description of the [main window](../reference/mainWindow.md).

-## Social Networks
-To discuss and share Screen Monkey shows with other users and the developers join the [Screen Monkey Facebook Group](https://www.facebook.com/Screen-Monkey-138931966146473).